-You now have a basic understanding of Python and the REPL, the latter can be very useful.
-However, as you noticed in the last example, the REPL has its limits.
+After reading the Python tutorial so far, you should have a basic understanding of Python and the REPL.
+Even though the latter can be very useful, you probably noticed in the last example that the REPL has its limits.
 It’s nice for quick experiments, but:

 - create a file,

 - enter the code in that file,

 “Wait, what?
 How!”

 No worries, we’ll go over it step by step.

 Table of contents

 1. Create a Python file

 We need to create a so-called plain text file, meaning there’s nothing special about this file.
 It’s just text.
 Sounds simple, but it’s not.
 For example, if you start Word or a similar program, enter some text, and save it, you don’t end up with plain text.

 Text processing software like Word will add all kinds of extra codes to define the markup, allow for images to be included, etcetera.
 It looks a little like HTML, in fact, which is used to create websites (see this HTML tutorial for an introduction).